codyml/landtalk/SETUP.md

 npm run build
 ```

-Run (keep this running in a separate terminal while doing things):
+Run (keep this running in a separate terminal while doing future commands):
 ```
 docker-compose up
 ```

-Download dump.sql from someone on the Landtalk team.

-Copy `dump.sql` and `mysql-test-user-setup.sql` to `/dev-env/dumps`.
+Copy `dump.sql` to the `/dumps` file.

-Copy `setup-wordpress.sh` to `/dev-env/wordpress`.

 Then run:
 ```